 I love Andrew Saul’s work and according to him depression would be linked to nutrients deficiencies.

-I even thought happiness was accessible only in childhood and that it was not something possible for adults.
-How sad… but it’s unfortunately true.
+Sadly, I sometimes thought happiness was accessible only in childhood and that it was not something possible for adults.
 Luckily things have changed and I am not believing these things anymore.

 A few months after starting recovery I easily noticed that my mood and feelings were much better than ever before.
 It was obvious that it was linked to the fact that I was re-nurturing my body and gave it everything it needed to work.
-This sensation was awesome.
-I discovered freedom and realised that happiness was fully accessible to all.
+This was a great sensation.
+While I started to reach food freedom, I realised that happiness was fully accessible to all.

-Andrew Saul tells us that niacin (also known as Vitamin B3) greatly help to improve depression.
-Apparently, 250 to 500 mg of niacin per day will make your depression go away… but will also cause a sunburn feeling and red flashes on the skin for people who are not highly lacking of this vitamin… so be careful .
+Andrew Saul tells us that niacin (also known as Vitamin B3) greatly helps to improve depression.
+Apparently, 250 to 500 mg of niacin per day will make your depression go away.
+But be aware that this will also cause a sunburn feeling and red flashes on the skin for people who are not highly lacking of this vitamin, so be careful.

 However, it seems that very sick people (schizophrenia, dementia,…) would need higher doses of niacin to get better.
 According to Andrew Saul, PhD, these people might actually be dependent on certain nutrients and won’t be affected by any red flashes at all as they would need more of this vitamin to feel and be ‘normal’.